sahasrapurumandla/my-project/README.md

 •	npm install nodemon --save-dev
 •	npm install multer
 •	npm install mongodb
-Then run the server.j:
+Then run the server.js:
 npm start
-you will see it is connected to mongodb server running in port :5000
+you will see it is connected to mongodb server running in port :

 Frontend Setup
 Navigate to the frontend folder: cd /FEWEB